Fixation times on directed graphs

 \section{Abstract}

-Computing the rate of evolution in spatially structured populations can be difficult.
-A key quantity that describes evolutionary dynamics is the fixation time of a single mutant with relative reproduction rate $r\ge 1$ who invades a population of residents.
-We say that the fixation time is ``\short'' if it is at most polynomial in terms of the population size $N$.
-In this work, we study fixation times of advantageous mutants ($r>1$) and neutral mutants ($r=1$) on \textit{directed} graphs, which are defined as those graphs that have at least some one-way connections.
+Computing the rate of evolution in spatially structured populations is difficult.
+A key quantity is the fixation time of a single mutant with relative reproduction rate $r$ which invades a population of residents.
+We say that the fixation time is ``\short'' if it is at most a polynomial function in terms of the population size $N$.
+Here we study fixation times of advantageous mutants ($r>1$) and neutral mutants ($r=1$) on \textit{directed} graphs, which are those graphs that have at least some one-way connections.
 We obtain three main results.
 First, we prove that for any directed graph the fixation time is \short, provided that $r$ is sufficiently large.
-Second, we devise an efficient algorithm that gives an upper bound for the fixation time for any graph and any $r\ge 1$.
+Second, we construct an efficient algorithm that gives an upper bound for the fixation time for any graph and any $r\ge 1$.
 Third, we identify a broad class of directed graphs with \short{} fixation times for any $r\ge 1$.
 This class includes previously studied amplifiers of selection, such as Superstars and Metafunnels.
-We also show that on some graphs fixation time is not a monotonically declining function of $r$; in particular, neutral fixation can occur faster than fixation for small selective advantages.
-Our results have important algorithmic consequences and enable efficient computational exploration of various properties of directed graphs.
+We also show that on some graphs the fixation time is not a monotonically declining function of $r$; in particular, neutral fixation can occur faster than fixation for small selective advantages.